nontoxicguy/nontoxicguy/README.md

 Tried python and it's mid.
 I really like C# though, started it with Unity (game engine).

-Finding a good open-sourced on Github project is pretty hard :(
+Finding a good open-sourced on Github project that isn't that big so it's readable is pretty hard :(